 - A High Court judge appointed permanently holds office until age 62.

-- The President decides on any disagreements regarding the age of judges after consulting with the Chief Justice of India; the President's judgement is final.
+- After consulting with the Chief Justice of India, the President decides on any disagreements regarding the age of judges; the President's judgement is final.

 - On the suggestion of the Parliament, the President may order the removal of a judge from his position.

-- Only misbehaviour and incapacity are grounds for removal.
+- Only misbehaviour and incapacity are grounds for removal for High Court Judge(s).

 - According to Article 221, a High Court judge is eligible for pension and leave-of-absence benefits that Parliament may periodically decide upon.